APogue/APogue.github.io/_drafts/outline-v2/2024-12-3-Outline-v2-intro.md

 We don't know who the two anonymous users are in this exchange.
 They may both be American, or not.
 OP was sensitive to the Chancellor's word choice based on their own experience.
 It is unclear if on any level they're "factoring in" Israel's close alliance with the United States.

-Americans, including myself, who have factored Israel in, might looks at the statement and not even notice the disparate language.
+Americans, including myself, who have factored Israel in, might looks at the statement and not notice the disparate language.
 Even acknowledging the loss of Palestinian lives less than a week after Oct 7th shows more balance than one might ever see from the mainstream media or certain government officials.

 This "factoring in" is also a societal construct.
 At universities, when we clash and these constructs break away, the truth lies somewhere within.